-Saudi Arabia and other Gulf states reimpose strict measures after coronavirus spikes during Ramadan
+Saudi Arabia, other gulf states reimpose strict measures after coronavirus cases spike during Ramadan

 As life returned to the streets, cases surged.
 Local headlines reported the increased incidents of infection: “4 families in UAE infected after gathering for Taraweeh prayers”; “Man kisses grandmother in UAE, infects her with Covid-19.”

-On Saturday, the government spokesman, Dr. Amna al-Dahhak al-Shamsi, urged families to avoid social visits.
+On Saturday, the top government spokesman, Amna al-Dahhak al-Shamsi, urged families to avoid social visits.
 “We advise the community to avoid these habits and traditions and skip them this year,” she said, as reported by local newspaper Khaleej Times.

-On Monday, the UAE announced the nighttime curfew would start two hours earlier, at 8 p.m.
+On Monday, the UAE announced that the nighttime curfew would start two hours earlier, at 8 p.m.
 The measures came “in light of what we have observed during the holy month of Ramadan and the increase in the number of covid-19 infections resulting from some of the individuals in the community who were reckless and didn’t take into account the precautionary measures,” said Saif Juma al-Dhaheri of the Safety and Prevention Department.

-Oman also relaxed some restrictions early on in Ramadan, allowing the reopening of nonessential businesses such as electronics stores and repair shops for cars and fishing boats, and it numbers more than tripled to approximately 5,700 cases by Tuesday.
+Oman also relaxed some restrictions early on in Ramadan, allowing the reopening of nonessential businesses such as electronics stores and repair shops for cars and fishing boats, and its numbers more than tripled to approximately 5,700 cases by Tuesday.

-On Monday, Oman announced a ban on all gatherings and activities during Eid al-Fitr, including livestock auctions and group prayers, and made required that face masks be worn in public.
+On Monday, Oman announced a ban on all gatherings and activities during Eid al-Fitr, including livestock auctions and group prayers, and required that masks be worn in public.

 Paul Schemm in Dubai contributed to this report.